 Many therapists, even Licensed Marriage and Family Therapists (LMFTs), are not properly trained on managing the process of disclosure in ways that will help a couple heal and couples themselves are often completely in the dark.
 Enter Courageous Love: A Couples Guide to Conquering Betrayal, the latest offering from addiction and relationships expert Dr. Stefanie Carnes.
 In this book, Dr. Carnes teaches couples how to respond with compassion and empathy to their partner’s emotions, how to understand their partner’s reactive behaviors, and how to undertake the process of healing in the safest way possible from the standpoint of healing the relationship.

 Dr. Carnes opens with information about the traumatic nature of betrayal.
 And she could hardly start anywhere else, given the fact that sexual betrayal is devastating to both the betrayed partner and the relationship.
 It shatters trust and intimacy, damages self-esteem, and creates doubt about everything that has ever happened in the relationship.
-Dr. Carnes also knows that shortly after betrayal is discovered – when the wound is still fresh (and many more wounds have yet to be uncovered) – the situation often appears hopeless.
+Dr. Carnes also knows that shortly after a betrayal is discovered – when the wound is still fresh (and many more wounds have yet to be uncovered) – the situation often appears hopeless.

 Dr. Carnes teaches couples how to respond with compassion and empathy to their partner’s emotions…